 Despite his achievements in the Civil Rights Movement, Bayard Rustin was silenced and imprisoned due to being an openly gay man in a homophobic era.

 Patrick Sammon has a mix of experience in filmmaking, broadcast journalism, and LGBT political advocacy.
-He is President of Story Center Films, LLC, a film production company based in Washington, DC.
-He is the Creator and Executive Producer of Codebreadker, a “superb” (The Telegraph), “imaginative” (Sunday Times), award-winning drama-documentary… Show more that “artfully explored” (The Mail) the life and legacy of Alan Turing, one of the 20th century’s most important figures.
-More than three million viewers around the world have seen the film through television, a 12-city U.S. theatrical release, film festivals, and more than 250 non-theatrical screenings (at venues including The British Museum, the US National Archives, the FBI, and the Organization of American States).
-The film received the Audience Award at the 2012 European Science TV & New Media Awards.
-A summa cum laude graduate of Syracuse University, Sammon started his career as an award- winning television news reporter.
-He worked at WJHL Newschannel 11, the CBS affiliate in the Tri-Cities.
-He received awards from the New York Associated Press Broadcasters Association for best feature reporting and the Syracuse Press Club for best investigative reporting.
-Before founding Story Center Films, Sammon served three years as President of Log Cabin Republicans.
-Log Cabin advocates for LGBT rights in the Republican Party on behalf of its 20,000 members.
+He is President of Story Center Films, a documentary production company based in Washington, DC.
+He is the Creator and Executive Producer of Codebreaker, a “superb” (The Telegraph), “imaginative” (Sunday Times), award-winning… Show more drama-documentary that “artfully explored” (The Mail) the life and legacy of Alan Turing, one of the 20th century’s most important figures.
+More than three million viewers around the world have seen the film through television, a limited U.S. theatrical release, film festivals, and more than 250 non-theatrical screenings (at venues including The British Museum, the US National Archives, and the Organization of American States).
+Sammon started his career as an award- winning television news reporter.
+Before founding Story Center Films in 2010, he served three years as President of Log Cabin Republicans, which advocates for LGBT rights in the Republican Party.
 Show less